flammie/purplemonkeydishwasher/cv.markdown

 ## Miscellaneous

-I am an active Free/Open Source hobbyist participating mainly in Finnish localisation and QA of Finnish localisation projects, as well as developing the language technology on various levels and distributing it in Gentoo linux and other appropriate projects.
+I am an active member in Free/Libre open source communities, working with Finnish translations, NLP-related software including end-users tools like spell-checkers and text-to-speech, as well as more scientific frameworks like finite-state automata libraries and language models.
 Please see e.g. [my github profile](https://github.com/flammie).